prabs3257/odk-collect-extension/INITIAL-SETUP.md

     ```
 * Make the following changes in `.env` file
     * Change the ``Domain`` value to your machine's local IP address.
 For Eg. DOMAIN=192.168.29.147.
+    * You can check your ip by running the command `ifconfig`.
+If you're using ethernet, it should probably be named similar to `eth*`; if you're on WLAN network, it should be `wlo*`.
     * Change the ``SSL_TYPE`` value to selfsign
     * Hold Ctrl and press x to quit the text editor.
 Press y to indicate that you want to save the file, and then press Enter to confirm the file name.
 Do not change the file name.